 Through our independent advice, we inform students of all options available to them at different stages of their education.
 You can view our full Provider Access Statement here.
 Great Western Academy encourages employers and training providers interested in working with our students to contact David Clarke, Vice Principal and Careers lead: email@example.com or 01793 209700.

 Information for Employers

 If you are an employer looking to engage with our careers and employability programme, we would love to hear from you.
-We have a range of opportunities throughout the year for you to suport and inspire our students.
-Please contact our Careers Advisor, Jessica Cook at email@example.com.
+We have a range of opportunities throughout the year for you to support and inspire our students.
+Please contact our Careers Advisor, Jessica Pieri at firstname.lastname@example.org

 We would like to thank all the employer partners who have supported our careers programme over the last few years.
 This includes Dyson, Network Rail, NHS, Wiltshire Police, Catalent, Red Seven Marketing, C4S Recruitment, Microsoft, Recyling Technologies and many more!
 We would not be able to inspire and educate our students about the range of jobs available to them without your supoprt.